miyamoto-takezo/rocketpool-community-resources/RocketPool-Resources.md

 </br>

-# Answers to Common Concerns on Discord
+# Answers to Common Concerns on Discord/Reddit
 ### Oracle/Trusted Node DAO
 [What is the TL;DR of the Oracle DAO?](https://discord.com/channels/405159462932971535/704196071881965589/804156484161896468)</br>
 [I heard that they can upgrade the smart contracts that the protocol uses- doesn't that mean they can steal deposited ETH?](https://discord.com/channels/405159462932971535/704196071881965589/820084833895448607)</br>